needle-mirror/com.unity.entities/Documentation~/baking-baking-systems-overview.md

 Baking systems don't automatically track dependencies and [structural changes](concepts-structural-changes.md).
 As such, you have to declare dependencies explicitly.
 Also, you must manually track and revert changes when adding components to maintain [incremental baking](baking-overview.md#incremental-baking).

 Baking systems can alter the [world](concepts-worlds.md) in any way, including creating new entities.
-However, baking systems can only work with entities that have a GUID that the baking process provides.
-It's best practice to only create entities in baking systems when those entities are used during baking, such as to transfer data from one baking system to another.
-Additionally, you should only create antities in a baker when you need the entities to contribute to the result.
+However, any entities you create in a baking system won't end up in a baked entity scene.
+You can create an entity in a baking system to transfer data between baking systems, but if you want the entity to end up in the baked entity scene, you must create it in a [baker](baking-baker-overview.md).
+When you create an entity in a baker, [`CreateAdditionalEntity`](xref:Unity.Entities.IBaker.CreateAdditionalEntity) configures the entity to properly work with baking and live baking.

 ## Create a baking system